xx00a/Group6/use_cases/use_case_languages_report.md

-# Use Case 5: Output a Languages Used Report
+# Use Case: Produce a Languages Used Report

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-As an Administrator, I want to determine all the languages being spoken in a country, the percentage of world population and prepare a report for further business analysis required by WHO(World Health Organization).
+As an *Administrator*, I want to determine all the languages being spoken in a country, the percentage of world population and prepare a report for further business analysis as required by the World Health Organisation.
 ### Scope
 All countries in the database
 ### Level